visit-dav/visit/src/doc/using_visit/Plots/PlotTypes/HistogramPlot.rst

   - **Linear**: no scaling is applied.
 This is the default option.
   - **Log**: the logarithms of all the scalars are binned.
   - **Square Root**: the square roots of all scalars are binned.

+Statistical Options
+""""""""""""""""""""

+The Histogram binning results can be processed further to calculate statistical distributions.
+The **Statistical Options** controls support this:

+  - **Normalize Histogram**: Will bin the data and then divide each bin by the sum of the values across all bins, to create a Probability density function.
+  - **Compute the CDF**:  Will bin the data, normalize it, and then create a Cumulative distribution function from the normalized binning.